Prince William County Housing Market Analysis: April 2025

 Cash Sales: 118 transactions

-Prince William County attracts a mix of buyers, with strong VA and FHA loan usage.
+Prince William County attracts a mix of buyers, with strong VA Loan usage and FHA loan usage.

 Key Trends for Buyers and Sellers